 *** Please help us keep the garden clean by packing in and packing out your picnic!

-Attendance will be limited to these events, which will very easily allow artists and attendees 6′ – 10′ between themselves and others.
+In order to allow artists and attendees 6′ – 10′ between themselves and others, attendance will be limited to these events.
 Please be mindful of other guests and practice social-distancing at all times.
-Face masks are required for your safety and the safety of others.
-All PA and event equipment will be sanitized regularly.